andrew/ultimate-awesome/README.md

 - [awesome-anbernic](https://github.com/dag7dev/awesome-anbernic) - Resources for Anbernic consoles (links, CFW.).
 - [awesome-freedom](https://github.com/erfjab/awesome-freedom) - One repository to rule them all! .
 - [learning-resources](https://github.com/evilfactorylabs/learning-resources) - A curated list of "basic" knowledge that "good to know" by evilfactorylabs members.
 But feel free to take a look and learn together!.
-- [Awesome-Uplift-Model](https://github.com/JackHCC/Awesome-Uplift-Model) - 🛠 How to Apply Causal ML to Real Scene Modeling？How to learn Causal ML？【✔从Causal ML到实际场景的Uplift建模】.
 - [awesome-cloud-sec](https://github.com/RyanJarv/awesome-cloud-sec) - Awesome list for cloud security related projects.
 - [awesome-snapmaker](https://github.com/shurushetr/awesome-snapmaker) - Curated list of things that help you make something awesome with Snapmaker machines.
 - [awesome-tensorial-neural-networks](https://github.com/tnbar/awesome-tensorial-neural-networks) - A thoroughly investigated survey for tensorial neural networks.